jojiku/Vocalsync/README.md

 ## 🎯 Overview

 Automated pipeline for video dubbing with TTS voice cloning and lipsync.
-Provide a source video and a voice sample—the system transcribes the video, generates new audio with the cloned voice, and syncs the lips to match.
+Provide a source video and a voice sample - the system transcribes the video, generates new audio with the cloned voice, and syncs the lips to match.

 ### Architecture